-- (1) SAHA's mission is to provide safe, decent and sanitary housing conditions for very low-income families and to manage resources efficiently.
-SAHA is to promote personal, economic and social upward mobility to provide families the opportunity to make the transition from subsidized to non-subsidized housing. - (2) SAHA's mission statement is as follows: The San Antonio Housing Authority provides quality affordable housing that is well integrated into the fabric of neighborhoods and serves as a foundation to improve lives and advance resident independence.
+- (1) Opportunity Home's mission is to provide safe, decent and sanitary housing conditions for very low-income families and to manage resources efficiently.
+Opportunity Home's goal is to promote personal, economic and social upward mobility to provide families the opportunity to make the transition from subsidized to non-subsidized housing. - (2) Opportunity Home's mission statement is as follows: Improve the lives of our residents by providing quality affordable housing and building sustainable, thriving communities.